maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 the stack every time we invoke [`OneShot::InvokeCmd`](refman-cpp-effects.md#large_orange_diamond-oneshotinvokecmd) or [`OneShot::StaticInvokeCmd`](refman-cpp-effects.md#large_orange_diamond-oneshotstaticinvokecmd).

-Handler reference should not be confused with:
+A handler reference should not be confused with:

 - A reference to an object of a class that inherits from `Handler`, although it is not far from the truth: the stack of handler is a